-Now let's look at Mark 13 and what Jesus had to say about the judgment of Jerusalem and the temple.
-The chapter begins with Jesus and his disciples leaving the temple complex and heading east to the Mount of Olives.
-One of his disciples says, "Look, Teacher!
-What massive stones!
-What magnificent buildings!"
-The temple was indeed an impressive building, one of the most impressive in all the world at that time.
+The temple was an impressive building, one of the most impressive in all the world at that time.
 This was not the temple that Solomon built, because that one was destroyed.
 This was the second temple, which was built in 515 B.C., but was substantially renovated by Herod beginning in 20 or 19 B.C.
 Most of the work on the building was finished within a decade, but ornamental details were worked on until war broke out in A.D.
 66. The temple was one of the most impressive buildings in the middle east.
 Herod increased the Temple Mount to an area the size of thirty-five football fields.
-It was covered with gold plates that shone so brightly in the sun that people were nearly blinded.
-"In the 1990s an archeological exploration of the temple foundations revealed a large stone . . . that was 42 x 14 x 11 feet in size and estimated to weigh 600 tons."
-Two other stones they found were 40 and 25 feet long.6 mix/wp/2015/01/20/biblical-scholar-says-hes-found-the-oldest-known-gospel-inside-a-mummy-mask/ (accessed March 13, 2015).
+It was covered with gold plates that shone so brightly in the sun that people were nearly blinded when they looked at it.
+Robert Stein reports, "In the 1990s an archeological exploration of the temple foundations revealed a large stone . . . that was 42 x 14 x 11 feet in size and estimated to weigh 600 tons."
+Two other stones they found were 40 and 25 feet long.6

 But Jesus wasn't impressed.
 He said, "Do you see all these great buildings?
 Well, they're all coming down."
 This would have shocked the disciples, I'm sure.
 What could be so powerful as to destroy the temple?
 Remember, this was before modern weapons and machines.
 I'm sure they had a hard time believing this could happen.
-So some of the disciples, Peter, James, John, and Andrew, ask Jesus a two-part question in verse 4: "Tell us, when will these things happen?
-And what will be the sign that they are all about to be fulfilled?"
+So some of the disciples, Peter, James, John, and Andrew, ask Jesus a two-part question in verse 4: "Tell us, when will these things be, and what will be the sign when all these things are about to be accomplished?"
 In other words, when is this going to happen, and how will we know it's about to happen?